 To get to this place, church boards need to take two important steps.

 First, they need to start nominating and choosing people for the church board who reflect the kind of people spoken of in our forms of ordination.
 Along with this, the nominees need to be people who are committed to the ministry to which God has called that church, who are committed to the values of the congregation, and who are willing to put aside their own agendas to discern God’s heart for the congregation.

-Second, it will be helpful for the council to have an “Order of Mission”.
+Second, it will be helpful for the board to have an “Order of Mission”.
 The concept of a “Mission Order” is deeply rooted in the tradition of the church.
 It is a code observed by a religious order to grow people in faith, to serve those around them, and to honor God.
 Living within a mission order, people covenant with each other to do life together (they are a community, not just some people coming together to make decisions) because they are mutually committed to God, to each other, to values, and to a goal that goes beyond self-interest.

 For more information on an order of mission go to https://www.missionorder.org.

-As your council moves forward to best serve God, His church, your community, and the world – what are the crucial steps you need to make to define reality and then to reshape reality?
+As your board moves forward to best serve God, His church, your community, and the world – what are the crucial steps you need to make to define reality and then to reshape reality?